 How is Generational Wealth Created?

-Generational wealth is created in exactly the same way that regular wealth is created.
-Smart investing, asset building and frugal living are some great examples.
-Most people who build generational wealth do so with housing.
-Mom and dad by a home, and forty years later, the home is completely paid off and has appreciated nicely in value.
+Members of the middle class often build their generational wealth through housing.
+Mom and Dad buy a home, and forty years later, the house is completely paid off and has appreciated nicely in value.
 They gift the home to their two children, who now have an asset they can sell.

 Time is a huge component of building generational wealth.
 We all know that time in the market beats everything out, and when you’re considering gifting wealth to the next generation, you have even more time for assets to appreciate.